Compare Trade School

 Here’s what to do next:

-• Make a shortlist of schools from the list above.
+• Make a shortlist of.
+Schools from the list above.

 • Visit their campuses and tour the labs.

 • Ask about graduation rates and placement support.
+Individual outcomes vary.

 • Confirm local licensing requirements in your area.